dell/csm/docs/SUPPORT.md

 # Support

-For all your support needs or to follow the latest ongoing discussions and updates, join our Slack group.
+We use GitHub for creating/tracking various [issues](https://github.com/dell/csm/issues/new/choose) such as bugs, feature requests, features, and questions.
+The following resources are also available.

+## Documentation

+For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/).

+## Slack

+Join our Slack group.
 Click [Here](http://del.ly/Slack_request) to request your invite.

-You can also interact with us on [GitHub](https://github.com/dell/csm) by creating a [GitHub Issue](https://github.com/dell/csm/issues).

-Please click [here](https://www.dell.com/support/kbdoc/en-us/000188046) for additional support options.